paradigmxyz/spice/README.md

 # spice 🌶️

-Simple python client for extracting data from the [Dune Analytics API](https://docs.dune.com/api-reference/overview/introduction)
+Simple client for extracting data from the [Dune Analytics API](https://docs.dune.com/api-reference/overview/introduction)

 Goals of `spice`:
+- use as a python library or as a CLI tool
-- simple, no OOP, entire api is just one function
+- simple, no OOP, entire API is just one function
 - support both sync and async workflows
 - tight integration with [polars](https://github.com/pola-rs/polars)